EOxServer/eoxserver/docs/sphinx/en/users/install.rst

   sudo pip install --upgrade eoxserver

 If the directory EOxServer is installed to is not on the Python path, you will have to configure the deployed instances accordingly, see :ref:`EOxServer Deployment` below.

+The successful installation of EOxServer can be tested using the :ref:`autotest instance <Autotest>` which is described in more detail in the :ref:`EOxServer Developers' Guide`.

 .. index::
     single: EOxServer Instance Creation
     single: Instance Creation

+.. _Creating an Instance:

 Creating an Instance
 --------------------